“Need to Knows” About Illinois Craft Cultivation & Infuser Licensing

 To be prepared, you must read the extensive regulations and emergency rules and get to know them.
 In Illinois, every round of applications is building from a framework of regulatory compliance – and there’s a lot of homework required.

 When you’re investing your resources, you want to be positive you’re doing everything correctly to maximize your opportunity.
-Feel free to reach out to us at Higher Yields Cannabis Consulting for a free consultation.
+Feel free to reach out to us at Higher Yields Cannabis Consulting for a consultation.
 We know these regs inside and out and can help inform your application every step of the way.

-Want more free information to help you through all the craft grower and infuser licensing hurdles?
+Want more information to help you through all the craft grower and infuser licensing hurdles?
 Check out our Illinois Cannabis Licensing Webinar and sign up for a follow-up Q&A session to get all your questions answered.